andravin/spio/README.md

 ## Key Features

 ### 🔧 Typed Dimension System
-Spio uses a compile-time tensor specification system that generates type-safe CUDA classes for tensor indexing.
-This eliminates common indexing errors and makes kernel code more readable and maintainable.
+Spio extends the "Named Tensors" approach to use compile-time type-checking for dimension consistency.
 Each dimension type identifies a unique logical dimension that can be used across multiple tensors.
 When the same dimension type appears in different tensors, it represents the same logical dimension, while each tensor defines its own size and stride for that dimension based on its layout.

+This eliminates common indexing errors and makes kernel code more readable and maintainable through **operator overloading on dimension types** that enables **index-position free** indexing where users don't need to track dimension index positions, sizes, or strides across different tensors.

 ### ⚡ Just-in-Time Kernel Generation
 Kernels are compiled at runtime using NVIDIA's libnvrtc, automatically optimized for your specific GPU architecture.
 No CUDA toolkit installation required - Spio uses the same NVIDIA libraries that PyTorch already depends on.